 The human being is single, unique, and unrepeatable, someone thought of and chosen from eternity, someone called and identified by name.

 My buddy, Charles, is an African-American male in his 20s.
-Because of his intellectual disability, he behaves like a 4-year-old, and would often repeat himself.
-His favorite lines are “How you doing?” and “What color is this?”
+He was born with Down syndrome.
+Because of his intellectual disability, he behaves like a young child.
+Charles often repeats himself, his favorite lines being “How you doing?” and “What color is this?”
 Charles is also incredibly friendly, and would shake hands with anyone he meets.
-Sometimes, he would pick up your hand and sniff it (it’s his way of showing affection), which tends to startle people meeting him for the first time.
+Sometimes, he might pick up your hand and sniff it (it’s his way of showing affection), which tends to startle people meeting him for the first time.
 He loves shooting hoops, which I happen to be terrible at, and thankfully doesn’t bother him.

 When I first met Charles, I was keenly aware that under “normal” circumstances, we would unlikely be friends.
 Charles and I have close to nothing in common — not gender, not race, not age, not occupation, not skills, not interests.
 But it quickly became so clear to me that we have one very important thing in common — we’re both God’s children.